mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.3.0/advanced/michelson.md

 ---

-Currently LIGO compiles to [Michelson](https://tezos.gitlab.io/whitedoc/michelson.html), the native smart contract language supported by Tezos.
+Currently LIGO compiles to [Michelson](https://tezos.gitlab.io/whitedoc/michelson.html), the native smart contract language supported by Mavryk.
 This page explains the relationship between LIGO and the underlying Michelson it compiles to.
 Understanding Michelson is not a requirement to use LIGO, but it does become important if you want to formally verify contracts using [Mi-Cho-Coq](https://gitlab.com/nomadic-labs/mi-cho-coq/)